 NO matter how the women are looked upon, men have always kneeled to the supreme power of feminine divinity.
-One such place of utmost worship and devotion to the female divinity is Vaishno Devi.
+Vaishno Devi Temple is one such place of utmost worship and devotion to a female divinity.

-The Holy is situated at an altitude of 5200 ft in the folds of the three peaked mountain named Trikuta, Jammu, and Kashmir.
-The devotees undertake a trek of nearly 12 km from the base camp at Katra who at the culmination of their pilgrimage are blessed with the glimpse of Goddess inside the Sanctum Sanctorum – the Holy Cave.
+Devotees undertake a nearly 12 km long trek from the base camp at Katra and, at the culmination of their pilgrimage, are blessed with a glimpse of the Goddess inside the Sanctum Sanctorum – the Holy Cave.
 Present in the shape of three natural rock formations called the Pindies.
 There are no statues or idols inside the Cave.